Healthy Peacock Plant (Goeppertia makoyana) in medium, also known as Peacock Plant

 Process

 Plant divisions in well-draining mix and maintain high humidity (70%+).
-New growth appears in 4-8 weeks.
+In practice, new growth appears in 4-8 weeks.

 Pitfalls

-Low humidity causes severe stress and leaf damage.
-Tap water with minerals causes brown tips and edges.
+In practice, low humidity causes severe stress and leaf damage.
+In practice, tap water with minerals causes brown tips and edges.

 💡